Comonadic Coalgebras and Bousfield Localization: Equivalent Approaches to Preservation of Comonadic Coalgebras

-Next we show that $U\Lcprime X$ is weak equivalent to $\LC UX$ in $\M$ and that there is a weak equivalence $\beta$ as in Def. \ref{def:preserves-coalgebra}(2).
+Next we show that $U\Lcprime X$ is weakly equivalent to $\LC UX$ in $\M$ and that there is a weak equivalence $\beta$ as in Def. \ref{def:preserves-coalgebra}(2).
 Consider the commutative solid-arrow diagram

 in $\lcm$, where $*$ denotes the terminal object in $\M$.
-Since $r$ is a trivial cofibration in $\coalgklcm$, whose model structure is left-induced from that on $\lcm$ via $U$, the map $Ur$ is a trivial cofibration in $\lcm$.
+Since $r$ is a trivial cofibration in $\coalgklcm$, whose model structure is left-induced from that on $\lcm$ via $U$, the morphism $Ur$ is a trivial cofibration in $\lcm$.
 The top-right composite is the fibrant replacement of $UX$ in $\lcm$.
-Since the right vertical map is a fibration, there is a dotted lift
+Since the right vertical morphism is a fibration, there is a dotted lift

 such that